When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Safety First

-Before starting work, lay down the drop cloths and don your face mask and goggles.
-Sawdust contains pollutants that can damage your lungs and irritate your eyes.
+Before starting work, lay down drop cloths and put on your face mask and goggles.
+Old varnish dust and chemical cleaners can irritate your lungs and eyes.

 Top Tip